-The Journey to Mindful Kindful Youniversity
+The Journey to Mindful Kindful YOUniversity

 Hi!
 I am Dee DiGioia (di JOY uh).
 I am a wholistic educator who finds great joy in helping others discover and understand the inner workings of the mind and body, while cultivating the life-skills and positive habits for emotional, physical, and social well-being.
 The practice of mindfulness is integrated into all aspects of my life, both personally and professionally, and I am coaching others to do the same.

-In 2017 I was inspired to launch Mindful Kindful YOUniversity (MK YOU) to share mindfulness and well-being programs to make a positive impact on the lives of children and adults in our schools and communities while addressing the challenges youth (and adults) face in school and in life, which interfere with learning, relationships, and mental health & well-being.
+In 2017 I was inspired to launch Mindful Kindful YOUniversity (MK YOU) to share mindfulness and well-being programs to make a positive impact on the lives of children, and adults, in our schools and communities while addressing the challenges youth (and adults) face in school and in life, which interfere with learning, relationships, and mental health & well-being.

-Over thirty five years working with youth:
+40 years working with youth:

-I have taught and served youth from ages 0-18 for nearly 40 years, including those with social, emotional, behavioral, cognitive, and communication challenges, in my roles as a Speech-Language Therapist, Autism Movement Therapist, Yoga Instructor, Preschool Director, Bullying Intervention Specialist, Day Care Provider, Personal Life Skills Coach, and more.
+I have taught and served youth from ages 0-18 for 40 years, including those with social, emotional, behavioral, cognitive, and communication challenges, in my roles as a Speech-Language Therapist, Autism Movement Therapist, Yoga Instructor, Preschool Director, Bullying Intervention Specialist, Day Care Provider, Personal Life Skills Coach, and more.
 In the last 15 years in my work in special education I took the unique approach of teaching school wide programs to contribute to a positive learning environment for all students through social-emotional learning, bullying prevention & intervention, and mindfulness with all ages.
 I have seen first-hand how impactful compassion and mindfulness training can be in my work with all ages from preschool through the adult years.

 Bullying Prevention & Intervention: